Rafael Fiziev: Muay Thai career

-On April 29, 2016, Fiziev participated to the Toyota Marathon Tournament.
+On April 29, 2016, Fiziev participated in the Toyota Marathon Tournament.
 In the quarter-finals he defeated Ruslan Rybakov by decision.
 In the semi-finals he knocked out Phakhow Darbphong 191.
 In Final he faced Sorgraw Petchyindee Academy who defeated him by decision.

 Fiziev entered the 2017 Toyota Marathon 154 lb tournament as well, defeating Detrit Sathian Gym by decision in the semifinal.
 In the final he rematched Sorgraw Petchyindee Academy.
 He lost again by decision but went viral on social media in the process due to the impressive lean back defensive technique he displayed.

 On April 21, 2017, Fiziev faced former Lumpinee Stadium champion Yodpayak Sitsongpeenong at a Muay Xtreme event in Bangkok, Thailand.
 Fiziev won the fight by knockout in the second round.

 On September 22, 2017, Fiziev faced Leyton Collimore at Phoenix FC 3 in London, England.
 He was defeated by unanimous decision.

 Mixed martial arts career

 Early career

 Fiziev made his professional MMA debut in 2015.
-He fought in Asian regional promotions such as ROAD FC and the American promotion Titan FC before he signed with UFC.
+He fought in Asian regional promotions such as ROAD FC and the American promotion Titan FC before he signed with UFC, achieving an undefeated 6-0 record.